-In Fundations Level K, students not only learn to recognize and name letters; they simultaneously learn letter formation and the letter-sound correspondence.
-This creates important linkages to the visual, motor, and phonological image of the letter.
+In Fundations® Level K, students not only learn to recognize and name letters; they simultaneously learn their formation and the letter-sound correspondence; creating important linkages to the visual, motor, and phonological image of the letter.
 Sound mastery is a key component of phonics.
 Students are directly taught a consistently used keyword to help them remember the sound represented by a letter(s).
 Many activities reinforce the alphabetic principle including Letter-Keyword-Sound, Drill Sounds, Echo/Find Letters, Dictation/Sounds, Echo/Letter Formation, Skywrite/Letter Formation, Student Notebook, Alphabetical Order, and Make it Fun.

-Fundations explicitly teaches total word structure, not just systematic phonics in a comprehensive structured literacy approach.
-Explicit and systematic study of the English sound system is scaffolded across the four levels of Fundations; vowel letter/sound recognition is taught within the context of six syllable types that determine the sound of the vowel(s) within a syllable.
-Level K focuses on decoding and spelling the closed syllable-thus, the short vowel sound, because this is by far the most common syllable type.
-Fundations students develop deep word-level knowledge and automatic word identification skills beginning with strategies that target accuracy (e.g., tapping out sounds and marking word elements).
-The Wilson® tapping technique adds a powerful tactile component to segmenting and clarifying phonemes before blending them to read words.
-This process helps students distinguish the vowel sound.
-Activities provide students with ample decoding practice including Introduce New Concepts, Word Play-Decoding-Word Play Read Sentences, and Storytime activities.
+Fundations explicitly teaches total word structure, not just systematic phonics in a comprehensive Structured Literacy approach.
+Explicit and systematic study of the English sound system is scaffolded across the four levels of Fundations, and vowel letter/sound recognition is taught within the context of six syllable types that determine the sound of the vowel(s) within a syllable.
+Level K focuses on decoding and spelling the closed syllable, and thus the short vowel sound, as this is by far the most common syllable type.
+Fundations students develop deep word-level knowledge and automatic word identification skills beginning with strategies that target accuracy such as tapping out sounds and marking word elements.
+The Wilson® tapping technique adds a powerful tactile component to segmenting and clarifying phonemes before blending them to read words, thus distinguishing the vowel sound.
+Activities provide ample practice for decoding practice including Introduce New Concepts, Word Play-Decoding-Word Play Read Sentences, and Storytime Activities.
 Although not taught for in-depth word study in Level K, students are tuned into the long vowel sounds.